-Rutgers offers the Bachelor of Arts degree in Social Work, a major through the School of Social Work and the Camden College of Arts and Sciences and the New Brunswick School of Arts and Sciences.
+Rutgers offers the Bachelor of Arts (BA) degree with a social work major through the School of Social Work and the Camden College of Arts and Sciences and the New Brunswick School of Arts and Sciences.
 This outstanding professional degree program prepares graduates for foundation-level social work practice.
-The major in social work is accredited by the Council on Social Work Education (CSWE).
+The major in social work equivalent to the BSW, BASW, and BSSW degrees and is accredited by the Council on Social Work Education (CSWE).

 - Basic Psychology